A personal trainer and an OB-GYM teamed up to find a solution to diastasis recti

 There’s costly courses women can take that are supported by doctors and therapists, but Dr. Raul Artal, an OB-GYN at St. Louis University, says the best way is prevention in the first place by exercising the abs during pregnancy.

 “There’s a general knowledge that exercise is going to help,” Sharma says.
 “But no one has really tested them in a standardized way.”
 And that’s what she and Keller set out to change.
 A pilot study of 63 women doing the exercise Keller teaches in her classes showed very promising results.
-All of the women had full resolution of their diastasis recti in just 12 weeks of doing the Dia method for 10 minutes a day.
+All of the women had full resolution of their diastasis recti in just 12 weeks of doing “The EMbody program” method for 10 minutes a day.

 In the class, Doucleff follows Keller’s instructions.
 “The exercise is a very small, very intense movement.
 That’s almost imperceptible,” Keller says.